larse19/semester-projekt-4/README.md

 ### Download and run the game:

 Run using NetBeans:
-1. Clone the master branch from the gitHub repository
-   a.
-A Zipped folder of the project can also be found on Google Drive: https://drive.google.com/drive/folders/1L2AvXAj1aGIk44IXKTpKd9oCZC0_MwaJ?usp=sharing
+1. Clone the master branch from the gitHub repository.
+(A Zipped folder of the project can also be found on Google Drive: https://drive.google.com/drive/folders/1L2AvXAj1aGIk44IXKTpKd9oCZC0_MwaJ?usp=sharing)
 3. Open the project en NetBeans
 4. Run "Clean and build" on the project parent
 5. Right click on the project parent, and clickRun maven \rightarrow pax provision

 If you get a pax provision error, try and set your Java platform to Java 1.8: